-A TXT record is a type of Domain Name System (DNS) record that allows domain administrators to associate arbitrary text with a domain name.
-Unlike other DNS records that map domain names to IP addresses or mail servers, TXT records provide a flexible mechanism to store human-readable or machine-readable data for various purposes such as domain ownership verification, email security, and policy declarations.
+A TXT record is a type of Domain Name System (DNS) record that lets domain administrators attach text to a domain name.
+Unlike other DNS records that point domain names to IP addresses or mail servers, TXT records give you a flexible way to store text-whether it's for humans or machines to read.
+You'll use them for things like proving you own a domain, securing email, and setting up policies.

 Understanding TXT Records in DNS